jddqd/AlphaZero/readme.md

 ### Play

-Once the model is trained and stored in _save/_, you can test it with an interface
+The interface for Tic-Tac-Toe is already implemented, once the model is trained and stored in `save/`, you can play by running `Play_TicTacToe.py`.

 ## 3. Adding Support for New Games

-To use this algorithm with other OpenSpiel games, you need to create a new class similar to those found in the _games/_ directory.
-Further explanations are provided in the file _games_.
+To use this algorithm with other OpenSpiel games, you need to create a new class similar to those found in the `games/` directory.
+Further explanations are provided in the file `games`.